FREE ONLINE ED ASSESSMENT. Start Here

 Heart problems.
 If your healthcare provider told you not to engage in sexual activity because of a heart condition (like a history of heart attack, heart disease, heart failure, angina or arrhythmia, also known as an irregular heartbeat), it’s probably best to abstain from sex and sildenafil.

-Low blood pressure.
-Using sildenafil when you have low blood pressure or take medications for high blood pressure or pulmonary arterial hypertension could cause a dangerous, potentially life-threatening dip in blood pressure.
-Avoid taking sildenafil with nitrates (such as nitroglycerin), alpha-blockers or other blood pressure meds like riociguat.
+Taking medications for high blood pressure.
+Using sildenafil when you take medications for high blood pressure or pulmonary arterial hypertension could cause a dangerous, potentially life-threatening dip in blood pressure.
+Avoid taking sildenafil with nitrates, alpha-blockers or other blood pressure meds like riociguat.

 Priapism risk.
 If you have a condition — like sickle cell anemia, leukemia, Peyronie’s disease or multiple myeloma — that puts you at higher risk of priapism, you should avoid sildenafil.